Product flyers are one of the oldest marketing tools in the book.

 - Add an element of creativity that people won’t expect.

 The last point might be a bit hard to visualize.
 That’s why I’ve pulled together 20 product flyer templates–and some helpful tips–that you can use as examples to inspire your design.
 And if you like a particular template, simply click to use it!
+For even more captivating templates, check out our flyer templates library.

 1. Use a bold font that reflects your brand

-Odds are, readers are going to see one of two things first: either the flyer header, or the picture of the product.
+Odds are, readers are going to see one of two things first: either the flyer header or the picture of the product.
 Pull readers in with a big, bold font that reflects your product.

 2. Show your product in context